arslan-charyyev/historic-dates/README.md

 pnpm dev
 ```

-Or hit the `start` Run/Debug Configuration if working in a Jetbrains IDE.
+Or hit the `dev` Run/Debug Configuration if working in a Jetbrains IDE or VS Code.

 The development server will be available at: http://localhost:8080